It can be said that human beings are a continuum. We are pieces, stories, visions and reflections of those who walked this Earth long before us.

 1. Dialogue with wisdom keepers

-2. Meet our 2015 Wisdom Fellowship Award recipient
+2. Meet our 2015 Wisdom Treasure Award recipient

 Chief Caleen Sisk is the spiritual leader of the Winnemem Wintu Tribe in Mt.
 Shasta.
 She has been a tireless advocate for the rights of Native American tribes and has galvanized an important conversation on how big dams and development projects spell big disaster for survival of Indigenous peoples as well as ecological disaster for all peoples.
 Chief Sisk is a poetic advocate affirming the sacredness of water and salmon, and how climate change and disrespect for nature is leading us to our own destruction.
 “Our sacred places are still here…We are putting out our way and our songs so we can continue our way of life,” she reminds us.